mikecancode/original-hexagonal-rooms/readme.txt

 hangman.rb was extensively refactored thanks to Anshul's suggestions.
 If you want to cheat, uncomment lines 70 and 71.

-memory.rb is probably way too hard right now - the plan is to scale it down to a 4x4 game (I wanted themes of sixes for each puzzle but will probably not stick to that at this point).
-For now if you want to play it with a cheat, uncomment line 59.
+memory.rb is probably way too hard for the main game and has been scaled down to a 4x4 game for the main game, but I left this version at 6x6 as it is standalone.
+I originally wanted themes of sixes for each puzzle but will probably not stick to that at this point).
+If you want to cheat, uncomment line 59.

-anagrams.rb is definitely way too hard and I still have to write hints for every question.
-They are going to be of the form H__ S___ for example, where the answer is Han Solo.
-I need to look into working with regular expressions to create H__ S____ from Han Solo, for example.
-For now it's probably way too much to figure out unless you are a total anagam head, and I want the puzzles to be more accessible than that.
+anagrams.rb is pretty hard, but there are now hints for every question thanks to my better understanding of regular expressions, and you have 6 categories of which you only have to solve 3 total.

-friendlydragon.rb is not complete, but if you play it for a little bit you can get the general feel of it.
-It hasn't been integrated into the overall game yet either.
+friendlydragon.rb is now complete, but needs to be integrated into the overall game.

+So the most recent updates are as follows:

+- Extensive refactoring of ex43orangeroom.rb, which contains the memory game, to both improve the code in general and allow for a 4x4 grid instead of 6x6.
+- Finished friendlydragon.rb as a standalone only (need to integrate it into ex43greenroom.rb).
+- Sorted out the hints for anagrams.rb and integrated them into the ex43yellowroom.rb code as well
+- I also looked at the spacing of the game's text in general, which was getting pretty crowded to read as you played, and added a bunch of "puts" lines to the following files: ex43redroom.rb, ex43orangeroom.rb, ex43yellowroom.rb, ex43puzzleroom.rb, and ex43engine.rb, to give the text more "breathing room" as you play.
+This is just the beginning of this particular aspect of the game design, but I wanted to get started on it.

 So the current tasks for the overall game are:

-1) Finish and Integrate friendlydragon.rb
+1) Integrate the friendlydragon.rb code into ex43greenroom.rb.
-2) Write the hints for anagrams.rb
-3) Write and integrate battleships.rb (3x3 grid, two ships)
+2) Write battleships.rb (3x3 grid, two ships).
+DO NOT move on until the code is finished as a standalone game!
+(Learned that from anagrams/ex43yellowroom.)
+3) Integrate the battleships.rb code into ex43blueroom.rb.
-4) Write and integrate tictactoe.rb (non AI, program plays poorly enough that a win is required from the player)
+4) Write tictactoe.rb (non AI, program plays poorly enough that a win is required from the player).
+DO NOT move on until the code is finished as a standalone game!
-5) Write a boss battle! (six questions whose answers include the six colors)
+5) Write a boss battle standalone (six questions whose answers include the six colors of the game, without the player knowing)!
-6) Code the ending including integrating the boss battle, to be triggered when each room has 3 wins
+6) Code the ending framework including integrating the boss battle, to be triggered when each room has 3 wins.
+7) Clean up the code and test it extensively (two ongoing projects).

 That's it for now....